 Quotas and limits

-This document lists the quotas and limits that apply to App Hub.
+This document lists the quotas and system limits that apply to App Hub.

-There are also limits on App Hub resources.
-These limits are unrelated to the quota system.
-Limits cannot be changed unless otherwise stated.
+There are also system limits on App Hub resources.
+System limits can't be changed.

 Allocation quotas